 - Human Rights

-I chose my impact topics and created my personal investment strategy with Yova.
-I was a bit confused that Yova recommended to put 20% of my investments in government bonds.
+I chose my impact topics and created my personal investment strategy with Inyova.
+I was a bit confused that Inyova recommended to put 20% of my investments in government bonds.

-I sent a message with my question on government bonds to the Yova support.
+I sent a message with my question on government bonds to the Inyova support.
 Within a few hours I got a very friendly and professional answer.

 By the way, the government bonds are held via government bond ETFs.
 This increases diversification and risk spreading at very low fees.